 - We cannot expect all of the picks to succeed, that isn’t reasonable.

-- We have come to some kind of conclusion about a line in the sand and agree to it (the Cullen grades, 18.9% chance for fourth-round selections)
+- We have come to a conclusion about a line in the sand and agree to it (the Cullen grades, 18.9% chance for fourth-round selections).

 - 2008: Johan Motin (Kevin Lowe) (Stu MacGregor)